 The average gardener would never expect to find the commercial edible fig, small-leafed climbing fig, banyan tree, and potted rubber tree under one heading—but they are classed together because they bear small or large figs (inedible in most species).
 Ornamental types are discussed here; for sorts grown for tasty fruit, see Fig. Many ornamental species make good houseplants.
 Generally, they thrive on rich, steadily moist (not wet) soil, frequent light feedings, and bright, indirect light.Ficus rubiginosa

 Native to Australia.
-Single or multi-trunked, densely foliaged tree 20 to 50 ft. tall, with broad crown 30 to 50 ft. wide.
-Leaves about 5 in. long, deep green above, generally rust colored and woolly beneath.
+Single or multitrunked, densely foliaged tree that grows to 20–50 ft. tall, with a broad crown 30–50 ft. wide.
+Leaves are about 5 in. long, deep green above, generally rust colored and woolly beneath.
 May develop hanging aerial roots characteristic of many of the evergreen figs that grow in tropical environments.
-A small leafed form has been sold as Ficus microphylla.
+A small-leafed form has been sold as Ficus microphylla.

 Woody vine native to Mexico, Central America, and the West Indies.
 Twines to 20–40 ft. but can e...

 Native to Brazil and Peru.
 This nearly evergreen tree grows to 30–40 ft. high.
 Must be in the gr...

 The most treelike species, to 15 ft. tall and wide.
 Very large (15-in.) flowers are a peachy apricot c...